sradc/MakeAgents/README.md

 ### Example 2: A system assistant <span style="color:red"> — _dangerous_</span>

-In this example, the agent is allowed to run bash commands on your system, and read the results...
-Validation is implemented, so please make sure you understand the command before allowing it to run.
+This agent is allowed to run bash commands on your system, and read the results...
+Validation is implemented, so <b>please make sure you understand the commands before allowing them to run.</b>

 ```python